vedicastroapidev/VedicChartJS/README.md

 # VedicChartJS
-Javascript code that outputs a html string with given vedicastroapi JSON as input
+Javascript code that outputs a html string with given vedicastroapi JSON as input This can be used to display Kundli charts or Jathaka Kattam Available in both North Indian and South Indian styles

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-# Works for only spceific API
+# Works for only spceific requests  in vedicastroAPI
  - Vedic Horoscope API
  - Divisional Charts API